cyberfolk/python-basics/17-module/README.md

 ## 17. Module
 - Function and Variable in modules
 - Create alias
-- Module built in (platform, math)
+- Module built in (platform, math, datetime)
 - Function dir
 - Import only a part of the module